alessiosantocs/recipes/oatmeal.md

 # Warmy morning sugar-free oatmeal

 ### Cooking oatmeal
-The basic recipe is 1/2 cup of oats, 1 cup of water and 1 pinch of salt.
-Start cooking with strong heat and decrease from there.
+The basic recipe is 1/2 cup of oats, 1 cup of water/milk-of-choice and 1 pinch of salt.
+The best way I found is by the oatmeal artist: bring water/milk-of-choice to boil then add oats and decrese heat to medium.

+It will make one fulfilling cup of oatmeal.

 ## Coconut Raisin Oatmeal
 ##### Ingredients